fnxtech/downloads/README.md

 # FNX Downloads
-This repository contains our latest released installers and plugins.
-We recommend always using the latest released versions, but you can also find previous versions in the `releases` link above if required.
+This repository contains our latest releases of Connect and application plugins, we recommend always using the latest version available here to ensure compatibility with our services.

 Please visit the **Getting Started with FNX** section on this *Help Center* page for installation instructions.

 https://support.fnx.technology/en/collections/2101965-getting-started-with-fnx

-## v1.4.0
+## v2.0.0

+*Note that the `CLO Plugin (glTF)` is currently a `beta` release and we're asking for user testing & feedback.*

 ### Windows